wjnwjn59/CS106_Vietnam_Stock_Trading_RL/README.md

 ```
 python main.py --mode=train
 ```
-By default, the training algorithm set in the script is SAC and it is in multistock training (with 30 stocks from the 6-2021 VN30).
+By default, the training algorithm set in the script is SAC and it is in multistock training mode (train with 30 stocks from the 6-2021 VN30).
 - There are other supported algorithms (A2C, PPO, DDPG, TD3) which you can try training with them by changing the name of the model in the Model Training part in training.py.
 - If you want to train on other stocks, please refer to config.py to change the code of the stock (tickers).